 Try uploading your file again and if the error persists, Increase additional PHP limits by adding these lines into the .htaccess file :

 php_value post_max_size 256M php_value memory_limit 512M php_value max_input_time 180 php_value max_execution_time 180

-You can set the PHP limits to any desired values as long as your server supports it.
-The maximum available limits can be located by creating a PHP info file.
+Adjust the PHP limits to any desired values as long as your web hosting providers support it.
+You can also locate the maximum available limits by checking the PHP info of your website.

 @ini_set('upload_max_size' , '256M' );

 Now Save the file, refresh your web browser, and try uploading again!

 Method 3.
 Updating php.ini to Fix the upload_max_filesize Error